A tasty, simple alternative to mashed potato, this creamy carrot and swede mash is dairy free and makes a wonderful side dish to a roast dinner.

-This swede and carrot mash is a great side dish for your Sunday roast or weeknight family meal.
-Dairy free spread is used to make the mash deliciously buttery and a hint of nutmeg is added to give it a little kick!
+I have used dairy-free spread to make the mash deliciously creamy & buttery and have added a hint of nutmeg to give it a little kick!

-If you are trying to get more vegetables into the kids (or yourself!) this is a great way to do it.
-Children love the sweet flavour of carrots even if they tell you they don’t like eating them, so disguising them with the swede in this mash is perfect.
+Most children will love the sweet flavour of carrots even if they tell you they don’t like eating them, so disguising them with the swede in this mash is perfect.

 Jump to: